Welcome to My Leg My Choice

-Luis Leon, MD, Chairman of Community Outreach for My Leg My Choice Foundation is on his exciting and challenging journey, participating in the Tahoe 200 Endurance Run on September 9, 2014.
+Congratulations to Luis Leon, MD, Chairman of Community Outreach for My Leg My Choice Foundation who completed the Tahoe 200 Endurance Run on September 9, 2014.
 Leon was one of only 60 runners who completed the endurance run after 4 days and a cut-off time of 100 hours.
 He dedicated his run to raise awareness of Peripheral Artery Disease (PAD) and generate support for My Leg My Choice Foundation's charitable initiatives.
 Thank you to all the contributors and donors who supported Dr. Leon on his endeavor.

 Alan Block, DPM, MS, who serves as key physician leader for My Leg My Choice Foundation,spoke at a Food and Drug Administration (FDA) Hearing.
 The Circulatory System Devices Panel of the Medical Devices Advisory Committee Meeting held an all-day hearing on Thursday, June 12, 2014 in Germantown, MD.
 Dr. Block testified during the Open Public Hearing from 1 to 2 p.m. discussing the P.A.D. patient community, unmet needs for this patient community, and the need for treatment options.
 CLICK HERE to read more.